 Over 9 million spinal injections are given every year for spine-related pain.
 That is over 24,000 every day!
 Injections are often given when a patient is suffering from radiculopathy or a compressed nerve root.

-I believe there is a better way to find relief.
+I believe there is a better, research-supported way to find relief.
 But first, let's set the stage a bit.

 Whether the compression is caused by a disc, ligament, or bone- the nerve doesn't care.
 It's aggravated and causing pain.
 Statistically, many of these people are going to visit their medical doctor to find relief.
 Over 30% of the patients in a primary care doctors office are there for treatment of a musculoskeletal complaint.

 When they go to see their medical doctor with radiculopathy, the medical doctor may prescribe an anti-inflammatory, and perhaps physical therapy.
 Then an MRI is ordered.

 Well, if it's a disc pressing on the nerve, the next stop for that patient is quite often a physiatrist, pain management doctor, or neurologist for a spinal injection.
 The goal of the injection is to decrease the inflammation and "numb" the area, which may provide temporary relief at best.
 And what happens when the injections stop working?
 It's off to the surgeon.

 I believe there is a better path to relief.